naggdd/iptv/README.md

 ## Support
 [![Wave TV](https://img.shields.io/itunes/v/6745237104?logo=apple&label=Wave%20TV)](https://apps.apple.com/app/id6745237104)

-This playlist is mainly updated for display in my App Store application for viewing IPTV playlists.
-So your best support is to download the app and give a good review.
+If you have an iPhone or iPad, the best way to support is by downloading the "Wave TV" app and leaving a positive review.
+It's an IPTV player where you can watch channels from this playlist directly on your device.

-For financial support, use the sponsor link.
+For financial support, use the Sponsor link – it's a great incentive to keep the playlist up to date.

 ## Sources
 * [m3u.su](https://m3u.su)